Juan José Linz: The Breakdown of Democratic Regimes

 The Breakdown of Democratic Regimes is a four volume coedited work with Alfred Stepan, that includes Linz's theoretical volume The Breakdown of Democratic Regimes.
 Crisis, Breakdown, and Reequilibriation.
 Linz focused on "how the people in power in a democratic regime, not just the opponents, played a decisive role in the overthrow of democracy."
 Regime breakdowns were contingent, non-inevitable events.
 This work "challenged Marxist theories, which highlighted economic causes, as well as other approaches that focused on opposition groups to explain why democratic regimes collapse."

 Problems of Democratic Transition and Consolidation

 This work on democratization, with Alfred Stepan, provides a cross-regional comparison of thirteen countries in South America, Southern Europe, and postcommunist Europe.
-It introducing a novel focus on stateness problems stemming from nationalist conflicts.
+It introduces a novel focus on stateness problems stemming from nationalist conflicts.
 It also argues that the type of old non-democratic regime affects subsequent trajectories of democratization.
 Linz's ideas about the impact of non-democratic regimes on the prospects of transitions to democracy launched a new strand in the literature on political regimes that explores the strengths and weaknesses of different types of authoritarian regimes.